Tidal deformability in neutron stars from a microscopic point of view: Introduction

-In this paper, we focus primarely on the tidal properties of neutron stars, which reflect directly on the emitted gravitational wave signal, offering the opportunity of detecting the latter to constrain the former~\cite{FR2012,BR2017,Bai2019}.
+In this paper, we focus primarily on the tidal properties of neutron stars, which have a direct impact on the emitted gravitational wave signal, offering the opportunity of detecting the latter to constrain the former~\cite{FR2012,BR2017,Bai2019}.
 This prospect was first realized in August of 2017, with the detection of gravitational waves generated by a coalescing neutron star binary.
-This groundbreaking event was made possible by the second-generation ground-based detectors LIGO~\cite{AL} and Virgo~\cite{Acern+2015}, an event known as GW170817~\cite{Abb17a}.
+This groundbreaking event, known as GW170817~\cite{Abb17a}, was made possible by the second-generation ground-based detectors LIGO~\cite{AL} and Virgo~\cite{Acern+2015}.
 We can expect future observations to detect the inspiral and coalescence of more compact binary systems.

-During a neutron star merger event, the gravitational field of one neutron star on the other induces tidal deformations, which are encoded in the late-inspiral gravitational wave signal.
-More precisely, when a neutron star is placed in the perturbing tidal gravitational field generated by its companion compact star, its shape will be distorted, resulting in an induced quadrupole moment.
-The induced quadrupole moment of the neutron star will impact the energy of the system and increase the rate of emission of gravitational waves, with the result that the binary system emits more energy and evolves faster towards the collision and merger~\cite{FH2008,Hind2008}.

-Compact binaries that are detectable through gravitational waves are natural systems to observe this type of interaction, which opens the way to finding additional constraints to the neutron star EoS.
-A stiffer EoS, where the pressure increases rapidly with density, yields stars with larger radii and larger tidal effects.
-Therefore, tidal distortion reflects the stiffness of the EoSs, with the inspiral proceeding more rapidly for stars with larger tidal deformability.

-As we review below, for a given neutron star mass, the tidal deformability is strongly correlated with the star radius and, thus, the star compactness, M/R. Keeping in mind that accurate and precise neutron star radius measurements are challenging~\cite{Khad+2025}, the importance of tight constraints on global neutron star properties that depend on M/R is self-evident.
+As we review below, for a given neutron star mass, the tidal deformability is strongly correlated with the star radius and, thus, the star compactness, C, defined as M/R. Keeping in mind that accurate and precise neutron star radius measurements are challenging~\cite{Khad+2025}, the importance of tight constraints on global neutron star properties that depend on M/R is self-evident.
 We also recall that the radius of the canonical neutron star correlates with the (model dependent) slope of the symmetry energy around saturation density.